concur/developer.concur.com/src/api-reference/callouts/launch-external-url-v4.markdown

 * At the Expense Entry level: Expense Type, Amount, Transaction Date, Payment Type, and Currency.

 Any audit rules configured as Save actions will not be visible to the end user until the user returns to the SAP Concur Expense application from the pop-up window.

+Approver, Expense Processor, and Expense Processor Manager roles will not have access to interact with the Launch External URL callout configured field.
+When the Launch External URL field is configured, the Approver, Expense Processor, and Expense Processor Manager roles should be configured as read-only or hidden.

 ## <a name="callout-details"></a>Callout Details
 Information on how to create, install, and configure the application connector is included in [Callouts and Application Connectors](https://developer.concur.com/api-reference/callouts/callouts-application-connectors.html) and below.